ThisaraWeerakoon/Nano_Processor/README.md

 ## Overview

-As part of the <b>CS1050 - Computer Organization and Digital Design</b> module, This lab involves designing and developing a 4-bit processor capable of executing four specific instructions.
-By completing this lab, you will achieve the following objectives:
+As part of the <b>CS1050 - Computer Organization and Digital Design</b> module, This project involves designing and developing a 4-bit processor capable of executing four specific instructions.
+By completing this project, able to implement:

 <ul>
     <li>Design and develop a 4-bit arithmetic unit that can add and subtract signed integers.</li>